Rohit-walvekar/miniProject/README.md

-# Programming Notes & Quiz System
+# Noted : Programming Notes Provider & Quiz System

 A full-stack web application developed using **PHP** and **MySQL** that helps students access programming study materials, attempt online quizzes, and track their learning progress.
 The system also includes an admin panel for managing users, notes, quizzes, and other content.